Tkachenko-School/awesome-js-essentials/courses/part2/article6.md

 The less your loop does, the faster the JavaScript code is.
 Make sure to avoid unnecessary nesting of loops as well in this regard.

-If you are looking to learn JavaScript in depth, I highly recommend Mosh’s JavaScript courses.

-The link to all of the courses are below:

 ```
 ```